vishal-kumar-7/raspberry-pi-headless-setup./README.md

 6. and then next without any customization (because we do this later due to some issue with us)
 7. after installation remove you sd-card and follow next steps.
 **step 3:(creating wifi config. file to connect your pi to your hotspot)**
-**remember that your can edit anything in sd card with contains os. so, Do this steps in another folder.**
+**!!remember that your cannot edit anything in sd card with contains os. so, Do this steps in another folder.**
+**!!also set your hotspot to 2.4Ghz,because at 5Ghz raspbeery will not connect to your hotspot**
 1. in any folder create a file wpa_supplicant.conf with no extension.
 leftclick on free space in your folder>new>text document>rename it(wpa_supplicant.conf)and also make sure to remove .txt extention.
 2. tick this thing to make sure there is no extenstion in your file.